|Address:||Wrington Dental Centre, Wrington, BS40 5JY|

-For non-AGP procedures, we will try to charge a fee per item, as we have done previously.
+For non-AGP procedures, we will charge a fee per item, as we have done previously.
+There will also be the cost of Basic PPE, which we are required to wear for all appointments.
 Please see our price lists to see an indication of the likely cost.

 Before any appointments are made, you will be provided with an estimate for the cost of that treatment, and, with your agreement, we will proceed to make those relevant appointments.